It was spring then

-My sister and I had flown from Boston to visit.
+My sister and I had flown from Boston together

-Suddenly I saw a dove alighting up above us.
+Suddenly there was a dove flying up above us.

 On a drive around a magical corner

 All at once was the village of Gordes in the sun -

 And made from honey white colored stones

 With the help of the Lord.